Capture the spirit of fall, gratitude, and togetherness by celebrating Thanksgiving at work!

-From DEI activities on Native American history, to connecting with the themes of gratitude and thankfulness, there are plenty of ways to celebrate this important holiday with your team.
+From DEI activities on Native American history to connecting with the themes of gratitude and thankfulness, to giving back – there are plenty of ways to celebrate this important holiday with your team!

 A few of our favorite ideas for Thanksgiving at work: